sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 It is interesting to note that the new `good-enough?` does not depend on `x` anymore.

-Now we can try large number:
+Now we can try large numbers:

 ```
 (sqrt 123456789012345) = 11111111.061111081 - Error: 0.015625
 ```

-and small number:
+and small numbers:

 ```
 (sqrt 0.00000000123456) = 3.51363060095964e-05 - Error: 4.1359030627651384e-25